 - Night: In this book, Holocaust surviver Elie Weisel shares the story of his teen years in a Nazi concentration camp.
 I read this in high school and am actually rereading it now as we discuss World War II further.

-- Anne Frank: The Diary of a Young Girl: Sarah is reading both this book and excerpts from Hitler’s Mein Kampf as part of an effort to understand the Holocaust from primary sources.
+- Anne Frank: The Diary of a Young Girl: Ashar is reading both this book and excerpts from Hitler’s Mein Kampf as part of an effort to understand the Holocaust from primary sources.
 This is probably the most obvious “required reading” about the Holocaust.